OmaymaS/onceupondata/content/post/2019-02-01_goodreads-book-recommendation.md

-To compress these these vectors into less dimensions, we can use **Principal Component Analysis(PCA)**, to reduce the `dim_embedddings` to three components.
+To compress these these vectors into fewer dimensions, we can use **Principal Component Analysis(PCA)** to reduce the `dim_embedddings` to three components.

 ```